It’s your chance to tell your website visitors or customers…

 - How you handle children’s information if you target them as customers

-- How you handle financial/personal info if you run an eCommerce site
+- How you handle financial/personal account information if you run an eCommerce site

 - Info you collect on your website